EarthScope/rover/docs/commands_verbose.md

     rover init [directory]

-Creates the expected directory structure and writes default values to the config file.
+`init-repository` generates a rover.config file containing ROVER's default configuration parameters; a rover.config file, a data directory, and a logs directory to a target path.

-To avoid over-writing data, it is an error if the config file, data directory or log directory already exist.
+To avoid over-writing data, `rover init-repository` returns an error if the command's target directory contains the file rover.config, or the directories data or logs.

 ##### Significant Parameters